shubhmittal07/shubhmittal07/README.md

 ![Profile views](https://gpvc.arturio.dev/shubhmittal07)

-I'm Shubh from India and I love making apps for android 📲 and making games 👾, I am fluent in C/C++ , Python and Android Studio with Kotlin.
-I also like C# for making games using Unity Engine.
+I'm Shubh from India and I love building reliable and goal oriented solutions in form of software , I am fluent in C/C++ ,Kotlin,PHP , python,C#.
 I really enjoy learning about the aplications of languages and frameworks and work with them to create something new.
 <hr>

 ## ⚡ Technologies